 For history buffs and nature enthusiasts who enjoy old settlements amid diverse natural landscapes, this highway trek has plenty.
 Upon leaving the picturesque waterside village of Strahan, there are opportunities to view the Henty Dunes in the distance towards the coast.
 The Henty Road eventually takes you to the historic mining town of Zeehan.
-When heading towards Rosebery, there are some hazardous sections which can be affected by cold and wet weather
+When heading towards Rosebery, there are some hazardous sections which can be affected by cold and wet weather so take care.

 Soon you will arrive at Tullah which is a former mining town on the shores of Lake Rosebery and surrounded by majestic forests and mountains.
 The lakes around Tullah were formed after damming for hydroelectric schemes and are now well-stocked with brown and rainbow trout (a fishing license is required to fish for them).